-- Press and hold P for two seconds. - 2.
-Say "Bluetooth." - Say "Pair."
+- 2. Say "Bluetooth."
+This command can be skipped. - Say "Pair."
 The system responds with instructions and a four-digit Personal Identification Number (PIN).
 The PIN is used in Step 5. - Start the pairing process on the cell phone that you want to pair.
 For help with this process, see the cell phone manufacturer's user guide. - 5.
 Locate the device named "Your Vehicle" in the list on the cell phone.
-Follow the instructions on the cell phone to enter the PIN that was provided in Step 3.
+Follow the instructions on the cell phone to enter the PIN provided in Step 3.
 After the PIN is successfully entered, the system prompts you to provide a name for the paired cell phone.
-This name will be used to indicate which phones are paired and connected to the
+This name will be used to indicate which phones are paired and connected to the vehicle.
+The system responds with "<phone name> has been successfully paired" after the pairing process is complete.

-- vehicle.
-See "Listing All Paired and Connected Phones" later in this section for more information. - 6.
-Repeat Steps 1 through 5 to pair additional phones.
+6. Repeat Steps 1 through 5 to pair additional phones.